alban-read/Scheme-Windows-Workspace/App/docs/Animation.md

 Setting the times to 0 causes the timer to be stopped :-

 ```
-(set-every-timer 0 0 )
+(set-every-timer 0 0 0)
 ```

-The nice thing is that assuming the function does finish quickly; there is plenty of time left over to run other commands; only one command runs at a time; but commands from the evaluator can sneak into the spare time available.
+The nice thing is that assuming the function does finish quickly; there is plenty of time left over to run other commands; only one command runs at a time; but commands from the evaluator can sneak into the spare time available between steps.

 So for example while running the animation in the viewer; you will run out of circles; however you can start another set of circles moving by re-executing:-